crytic/echidna/README.md

 ### Research

-We can also use Echidna to reproduce a number of research examples from smart contract fuzzing papers to show how quickly it can find the solution:
+We can also use Echidna to reproduce research examples from smart contract fuzzing papers to show how quickly it can find the solution:

 | Source | Code
 |--|--